Why Do Women Stay In Abusive Relationships?

 Lack of confidence.

 The side effect of being in an abusive relationship is that it affects your levels of confidence.
 The result of this is that you are unable to reach out for new possibilities.
 This leaves the victim stuck in their situation and unable to leave.
 Lack of confidence is one of the major side effects of being in an abusive relationship and one that takes a long time to recover from.
+Additionally, many victims become financially dependent on their abusive partners, making it even more difficult to escape the relationship.

 Fear of rejection.